 Collagen is having a huge moment in the beauty and wellness space.
 In fact, the market is expected to reach $6.63 billion by 2025.
 And partly responsible for the growth?
-Ingestibles in the form of collagen powders, supplements and even waters — and the buzz around them is getting even bigger, thanks for celebrity endorsements and social media.
+Ingestibles in the form of collagen powders, supplements and even waters — and the buzz around them is getting even bigger, thanks to celebrity endorsements and social media.

 Why Should You Care About Collagen?

 Collagen is a protein found in your body that is responsible for your skin’s plumpness, firmness and overall structural support.
 It is one of the main structural proteins of the skin, comprised of amino acids, explains Kelly Dobos, cosmetic chemist.
 “It gives your skin strength and flexibility, and [it] is also an important component of connective tissues and ligaments,” she says.
 Overall, collagen is responsible for your skin’s youthful appearance.

 When you hit your mid-twenties, you start losing collagen faster than it is being replaced.

 But when you hit your mid-twenties, you start losing collagen faster than it is being replaced, says Dobos.
 “It’s part of the normal aging process,” she says, “because different metabolic processes slow down as you get older.”
 Not to mention, sun exposure also plays a big role in collagen loss, resulting in about 90 percent of skin aging.
 Every time you are exposed to UV rays, the collagen elastin fibers break down over time, becoming weaker and leading to wrinkles and saggy skin.

 According to dermatologist Amanda Doyle, M.D., “there’s nothing we can do to stop the clock” when it comes to collagen, but there are some things you can do to hold onto more collagen.
 There are skincare ingredients that have been shown to improve collagen production and boost elasticity.
 The most popular is vitamin C, says both Dobos and Doyle.